Let’s be honest, you’re probably feeling overwhelmed by endless TV brands, models and features.

 Since you’re probably looking for the newest LG model, I’ve updated the LG TV at the top of the page to the newest C2 model.
 It’s the successor of the famous C1 model.

 TCL and Sony

-But that’s not it, SONY and TCL are also a really popular brands on Reddit.
+But that’s not it, SONY and TCL are also really popular brands on Reddit.

 Redditors love SONY because of their great quality control.
 However, in most cases SONY TVs are usually more expensive than LG.
 The reason for that might be that LG is the producer of SONYs OLED screen, as was pointed out by this Reddit user.

-And if you’re someone who doesn’t want to spend much for their TV, TCL is Reddit’s favourite brand.
+And if you’re someone who doesn’t want to spend much for their TV, TCL is Reddit’s favorite brand.

 This TV recommendation list will change very frequently of course, but as of early 2023, this list is up-to-date.

 And now let’s get into detail, in case you would like to know what specifically to look out for when buying a new TV.

 You can buy TVs in completely different price ranges.
 From $300 to $3000, there is absolutely no limit.
 That’s why it’s so important to know what to look out for.